Afghan president picks new VP, bomb kills 15

 Many Tajiks fought fiercely against the Taliban in the run-up to the U.S. invasion in 2001.
 They are an important constituency in presidential polls scheduled for April 5, which should mark the first time in Afghanistan's history that one elected government has handed power to another.

-Karzai has not officially backed any of the nine candidates currently campaigning, but his two brothers have endorsed former Foreign Minister Zalmay Rassoul, cementing the official's reputation as a palace favourite.
+Karzai has not officially backed any of the nine candidates currently campaigning, but his two brothers have endorsed former Foreign Minister Zalmay Rassoul, cementing the official's reputation as a palace favorite.

 The other two front-runners are Abdullah Abdullah, an eye surgeon and senior aide to a slain anti-Taliban Tajik militia leader, and Ashraf Ghani, a former World Bank official who has teamed up with another militia leader blamed for human rights abuses.